Middle Fork River Expeditions

 All meals–Camp

-DAY 6, Aug 23 ~ Zangla (11,270’) or similar
+DAY 8, Aug 23 ~ Honio (11,270’) or similar

 All meals—Camp

-DAYS 7-9, Aug 24-26 ~ The gorge
+DAYS 9-11, Aug 24-26~ The gorge

 All meals—Camp

-DAY 10, Aug 27 ~ Leh
+DAY 12, Aug 27 ~ Leh (11,483’)

 All meals–Omasila Hotel or similar

-DAY 12, Aug 29 ~ Delhi
+DAY 14, Aug 29 ~ Delhi

 After breakfast, transfer to the airport for your flight to Delhi, where we’ll be met and driven to our hotel.
 The rest of the day is free to relax and prepare for the journey home, or to depart this evening or night (as many of the flights leave in the middle of the night) or spend a night at the hotel before you fly out.
 Rooms will be provided for everyone regardless of your time of departure.
 Lunch & dinner are on your own.
 Transport to the airport is easily available through Uber at a low cost (currently about $10).
-Taxis can be arranged through the hotel as well if you prefer.
+Taxis can be arranged through the hotel as well if you prefer for same price.

 Breakfast only–Metropolitan Hotel or similar

-DAY 13, Aug 30 ~ Depart
+DAY 15, Aug 30 ~ Depart

 Breakfast only